baronwoy/pomodoroapp/README.md

 # POMODORO WEBAPP

 ### Project Aim
-Simple Pomodoro app with 2 modes to assist with Time Management for tasks, As an avenue to further my skills in Javascript and ReactJs
+Simple Pomodoro app with 2 modes to assist with Time Management for tasks like studying, work, etc. <br />
+Used as an avenue to further my skills in Javascript and ReactJs

 ### Built With